simplex-chat/simplex-chat/PRIVACY.md

 #### Another information stored on the servers

 Additional technical information can be stored on our servers, including randomly generated authentication tokens, keys, push tokens, and other material that is necessary to transmit messages.
 SimpleX Chat design limits this additional technical information to the minimum required to operate the software and servers.
-Servers can only store any data that can link to any particular user or device, including IP addresses, geographic location, device identifiers, or any information related the transport sessions, only for the purposes to prevent server overloading and attacks.
-This information is not stored for the absolute majority of the users, even who use the servers very actively.
+To prevent server overloading or attacks, the servers can store data that can link to particular users or devices, including IP addresses, geographic location, device identifiers, or information related the transport sessions.
+This information is not stored for the absolute majority of the app users, even who use the servers very actively.

 #### SimpleX Directory